Marie Elisabeth, Abbess of Quedlinburg

 Duchess Marie Elisabeth of Schleswig-Holstein-Gottorp (21 March 1678 – 17 July 1755) was Princess-Abbess of Quedlinburg from 1718 until her death.

+Early life and ancestry

-Duchess Marie Elisabeth was born in Hamburg as the youngest child of Christian Albert, Duke of Holstein-Gottorp, and his wife, Princess Frederica Amalia of Denmark.
+Born into the Holstein-Gottorp line of the House of Oldenburg, Duchess Marie Elisabeth was born in Hamburg as the second daughter and youngest child of Christian Albert, Duke of Holstein-Gottorp, and his wife, Princess Frederica Amalia of Denmark.
 She was considered for marriage to Charles XII of Sweden, but he declined.